ZacBlanco/zacblanco.github.io/education/probability-random-processes/notes.md

 Many experiments will consist of what we call **subexperiments**.
 The procedure followed for each subexperiment may depend on the results of the previous subexperiments.

-In doing this we will assmble outcomes into different partitions, starting at the root of the tree.
+In doing this we will assemble outcomes into different partitions, starting at the root of the tree.
 From there we branch (and label according probabilities) based on the probabilities of each outcome.

-###Section 2.2 - Counting Methods
+### Section 2.2 - Counting Methods

 > In all application of probability theory, it should be important to understand the sample space of an experiment.